NaNonnI/mcscan-ui/README.md

 In dev:
 - [ ] Easy way to connect to MYSQL database
 - [ ] Number of hit
-- [ ] API and MassScan Helper directly in one EXE
 - [X] Download requirement (masscan, NPM & Winpcap)
 - [ ] Easy website deployment (and port error fix)
 - [ ] Import IP list